PhenomicAI/bascvi/ml_benchmarking/README.md

 When prompted for WandDB enter (3) to proceed - unless you want to view logger results then cxreate an account

+## Key Steps

+Ensure your system has enough memory for the dataloader arguments you pass.
+If you encounter a killed process, a good first step is to lower block_size and/or decrease num_workers.

 ## Trainers

 Trainers